RenderKit/openvkl/doc/api.md

 Vector versions allow sampling at 4, 8, or 16 positions at once.
 Depending on the machine type and Open VKL driver implementation, these can give greater performance.
-An active lane mask is passed in as an array of integers; set 0 for lanes to be ignored, -1 for active lanes.
+An active lane mask `valid` is passed in as an array of integers;
+set 0 for lanes to be ignored, -1 for active lanes.

     void vklComputeSample4(const int *valid,
                            VKLVolume volume,